Olanlar Oldu

 Olanlar Oldu is a 2017 Turkish film.
 It was released in Turkey by BKM Film on 10 January 2017.

 Plot

-Zafer, a sailor living with his mother Döndü in a coastal village in Izmir, has just separated from his girlfriend Mehtap whose father is also a sailor.
+Zafer, a sailor living with his mother Döndü in a coastal village in İzmir, has just separated from his girlfriend Mehtap whose father is also a sailor.
 While Döndü and her friend, Fahriye try to help Zafer to marry someone and have his own family, a famous and talented actress, Aslı surprisingly attends Zafer's boat tour.
 Then Asli and Zafer find themselves getting to know each other.